 In our current moment, it’s difficult to think about the future without reflecting on the year we’ve just had.
 The pandemic has had such a profound impact on how we live our lives, it has, inevitably, affected the way we work.
 Last year we moved from the office to the home, from face to face to the screen.
 Looking to the coming year, hopefully, we will see the coronavirus crisis conclude in some form.
-However, its shadow will still loom large – and TMT trends will continue to be shaped by the sweeping changes it brought in.
+However, its shadow will still loom large – and TMT trends for 2021 will continue to be shaped by the sweeping changes it brought in.

 Many TMT professionals argue that the SARS-CoV-2 virus has accelerated digital transformation in a way we’ve never seen before.
 The pandemic has been a catalyst – albeit an unwelcome one – for radical changes in the digital landscape.
 To give but one directly relevant example, the pandemic has triggered an explosion in telemedicine, where healthcare professionals are accessing new ways to communicate with patients, each other, and sophisticated medical technologies.
 Meanwhile, major business operations are shifting to the cloud as remote working becomes crucial for operations.

 Meanwhile, entertainment systems became the center of the home, as lockdowns confined people to domestic spaces.
 Computers became the major conduit for communication between friends, families, and colleagues – which although an invaluable tool, made cybersecurity of pressing concern.
 Equally, as it becomes increasingly clear that we need to care for our environment in the wake of the pandemic, TMT has to consider the role it has to play.

 Here, we look deeper at the five key TMT trends for 2021 that will shape the industry and consumer behaviour.
 We may be turning a corner, but the TMT and digital industry will feel the ripples of the crisis this year and beyond.

 1. Doctors shift online and offer virtual medical care